maxx1128/Webdev-Study-Notes/nonfiction/HowNotToWriteANovel.md

 Sentence ideas must smoothly go to the next ones.
 Paragraph breaks work well for this, but don't think each paragraph must be hyperfocused on one exact thing.

-#### Gibberish for Art's Sake, or indecipherable lyricism baffles the reader_  - Difficult writing isn't automatically better either.
+#### Gibberish for Art's Sake, or indecipherable lyricism baffles the reader

+Difficult writing isn't automatically better either.
 This undercuts the fact writing is about communication.

 #### The Unruly Zit, or the writer reading too much Bukowski

 Gross details have their place, but keep a lid on it.
 Save them for scenes that aim at dismay or horror.
 They're not funny.

-#### Ya Hadda Be There, or the author assuming the reader understands them
+#### Ya Hadda Be There, or the author assumes the reader understands them

 Don't just show a reader's reaction to things, show the reasons for them.